GilbertLabUCSF/dCas9-fusions/README.md

 git clone git@github.com:jeffhussmann/dCas9-fusions.git
 ```

-(Since dCas9-fusions is a private repo, you will probably need to set up an SSH key to authenticate with your github account - https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)

 Then, in the order `hits`, then `knock-knock`, then `dCas9-fusions`, go into each cloned directory and install the corresponding python using pip by running this command:

 ```